“My life has been one long descent into respectability.”

 My son had two clever annoying spoiled cats named Dulce and Snooze, they were mother and daughter.
 Both of them loved to swing themselves on my draperies and could open doors by themselves.
 I caught them in the act of doing exactly that.
 From a reasonable distance they would run at full speed, then jump; grab the handle and hang on there till the door opens.
 Hateful little pests.
 If only my son did not adore them…

 I was already deep in my slumber when I felt some presence in the room (I sleep like a duck or a dolphin, with one eye open.
-With my ex in the neighbourhood, you never know…) and I thought: Snooze.
-She was the favourite and treated the room of my son as hers, technically I was the intruder; I sighed and told myself for one night it didn’t matter, I could share a room with a cat.
+With my ex in the neighborhood, you never know…) and I thought: Snooze.
+She was the favorite and treated the room of my son as hers, technically I was the intruder; I sighed and told myself for one night it didn’t matter, I could share a room with a cat.

 After a while, I felt some weight pressing down on the mattress.
 She must have jumped on the bed with me.
 A moment later I felt something was on my chest so, I said: “Snooze, go away” and I swept her off me.